kyhau/aws-cf-templates/templates/CloudFront-S3/README.md

 ## Steps to create infrastructure

-1. Create a IAM Group for deployment.
+1. Create a IAM Group for deployment using `IAM-Group-ForDeployment.template` with CloudFormation.

-1. Create a S3 Log bucket as the root-logs bucket (for all logging) using `S3-RootLogs.template`.
+1. Create a S3 Log bucket as the root-logs bucket (for all logging) using `S3-RootLogs.template` with CloudFormation.

 1. Upload a server (ssl) certificate to IAM [using aws-cli]( http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_server-certs.html#upload-server-certificate):